danlassiter/experiment-template/README.txt

 Summary:

 This is our template for writing experiments in HTML/JavaScript/CSS to post as external HITs on Amazon’s Mechanical Turk (MTurk).
-Together with Submiterator, it provides a full workflow for simple, flexible online surveys.
+Together with Submiterator (https://github.com/danlassiter/Submiterator/) and mmturkey (https://github.com/longouyang/mmturkey), it provides a full workflow for simple, flexible online surveys.
 It is not functional as-is: you have to know enough HTML and JavaScript to add content to it, using the hints provided in the comments.
 If you know the basics of these and a little bit about JQuery, you should be ready to go.

 If you know some JavaScript but no JQuery, this great free interactive course at CodeSchool (http://try.jquery.com/) will tell you what you need to know to get going and a bit more.
 For graphics, there are lots of options; I like Raphael.js, and have included in the HTML comments a few lines that can be used if you want to use this for graphics.